Thematiq/nn-gomoku/README.md

 This code creates an instance of the Gym environment.
 The `opponent_policy` method is a method of the opponent agent which returns the next move of the opponent.
 The `render` flag determines whether the game should be rendered or not.

-The `run` method is used to play the game and return boolean value which indicates whether the agent won or not.
+The `run` method is used to play the game and returns game information that contains the moves of both players and the result of the game.

 ```python
 prev_state, _ = env.reset(seed=args.seed)
 action = agent.act(prev_state)
 ```

-The initial state of the environment is a zero matrix which represents an empty board.
-The `action_space.sample()` method returns a first random action which is an integer in the range `[0, board_size ** 2)`.
+The initial state of the environment can be obtained by calling the `reset` method.
+The `seed` parameter is used to set the random seed.
+The `act` method is used to get the first action of the agent.

 ```python
 while not terminal: